 Need help finding a pset group?
 Think doing math is lonely?
 Come to Math Night!

-Co-President Vikram Sundar published an article in the Harvard Political Review analyzing the results of the Harvard Math Survey and proposing potential solutions.
+Former Co-President Vikram Sundar published an article in the Harvard Political Review analyzing the results of the Harvard Math Survey and proposing potential solutions.

-Calendar and Mailing List
+Join Our Mailing List

-Receive updates about GIIM events by subscribing to our mailing list here.
+Receive updates about GIIM events by subscribing to our mailing list here!

 If you have any comments about GIIM’s ideology or programming, please feel free to send an e-mail to GIIM at firstname.lastname@example.org.